-Located in the heart of tropical South East Asia, Malaysia has a growing higher education sector, which could make it an ideal destination for postgrads hoping to study abroad
+Located in the heart of tropical southeast Asia, Malaysia has a growing higher education sector and plenty to offer those considering postgraduate study abroad

 Higher education institutions in Malaysia can be divided into: